YangletLiu/Tensor_Layer_Neural_Networks/ImageNet-1K & ImageNet-21K/README.md

 The 76.1% [6] accuracy for ResNet34 is state-of-the-art (SOTA).
 A setting of similar accuracy(76.4%)[9] requires 372 hours for training.
 Using the same experimental setting of [9], we achieve the 78.29 % accuracy in 281 hours.
 Our method can be adapted to various experimental setting to achieve SOTA-level accuracy.
 For lighter training methods, spectral-ResNet34-sub16 using same experimental setting as the baseline (73.51%).
 We also achieve higher accuracy in less training time.

 The 75.48 % [5] and 77.15% [5] accuracy for ResNet34 and ResNet50 using the 10-crop testing method.
-It takes the center crop and 4 corner crops of images and its horizontal reflection. networks testing on the 10 images to get 10 result vectors, and average these vectors to get the final result.
+It takes the center crop and 4 corner crops of images and its horizontal reflection, that we get $ (1 + 4) \times 2 $ images from original image.
+Networks testing on the 10 images to get 10 result vectors, and average these vectors to get the final result.

 10-crop testing will increase the accuracy about 1%~2%, but increase inference cost by 10 times.
 Most works does not use it in their experiment.
 In our experiment, we just use 10-crop testing for resnet50.  spectral-ResNet50-sub4 achieve a relative high accuracy that 78.63 %.
 Without 10-crop testing, the accuracy of spectral-ResNet34-sub16 close to baseline, and drop of 1.35 % to accuracy with 10-crop testing.